-7 Parents who wish their child to take the assessment should request, complete and return the assessment application form which is available from the Academy at least one week before the assessment.

-8 Taking the assessment is not an application in itself; assessments will only be considered when the Common Application Form has been received by the local authority and the Academy has been notified, confirming that an application has been made.

-9 Only those applicants achieving a minimum standard in the assessment will be considered for the places available on the basis of aptitude for sport or visual arts.
-Parents who wish to know whether their child has met the minimum standard for consideration for an aptitude place can request that information, prior to application, from the Academy.
+- 10 Parents who wish their child to take the assessment should request, complete and return the assessment application form, which is available from the academy at least one week before the assessment. - Taking the assessment is not an application in itself.
+The Trust will only consider applications for admission through aptitude assessments when the Common Application Form has been received by the local authority and the academy has been notified, confirming that an application has been made. - Only those applicants achieving a minimum standard in the assessment will be considered for the places available on the basis of aptitude for sport or visual arts.
+Parents who wish to know whether their child has met the minimum standard for consideration for an aptitude place can request that information, prior to application, from the academy.